Financial Tips for Travelers

 As an accessory we touch many times a day, our wallets often suffer from neglect, prone to become a dumping ground for crumpled receipts, expired coupons and worn business cards for people we no longer remember.
 It’s time to do a cleanup.
 We’ll help you get your wallet in order with a list of what to keep in it – and a few things to make sure you leave at home.

 Although they pretty much feel the same, some cards carry significantly more weight than others.
-Prestigious credit cards show the true power of plastic through benefits like travel perks, VIP access, and generous reward programs.
+Prestigious credit cards show the true power of plastic through benefits and generous reward programs.

 When you travel, your luggage should act as a steady companion.
 The relationship is simple: the luggage carries your stuff and you carry the luggage.
 Assuming you both arrive at the same place and at the same time, the relationship is a success.